Not practical to permit conjugal visits for prisoners, HC told

 It said there are 1,200 visitations on a daily basis in Tihar Jail alone and allowing conjugal visits in prisons at this time may not be feasible due to limited infrastructure available.

-The authorities said no inmate lodged in Delhi prisons has raised any demand for facility of conjugal visits, as sought by Sahni.
+The authorities said no inmate lodged in Delhi prisons has raised any demand for the facility of conjugal visits, as sought by Sahni.

 Delhi Police will not be replaced by other security forces says HC